dasisdormax/csgo-multiserver/README.md

 ## License

 Apache License 2.0.
-I chose it because I specifically want to allow others to build services upon this script.
+I chose it because I specifically want to allow others to build services based on this script.
 However, I would still appreciate if improvements and fixes could make it back here.

-__Be aware that this only applies since MARCH 29, 2016__ (to be exact, since commit [20645aa](https://github.com/dasisdormax/csgo-multiserver/commit/20645aa13a654226fc08312411f6462bdb9c877f))

-For earlier states of this repository (or up to the top of branch [crazy](https://github.com/dasisdormax/csgo-multiserver/tree/crazy)), the LGPLv3 still applies.
-The LGPLv3 was used by the original csgo-server-launcher by crazy.
-At this point, no original code is being used anymore.
+__Be aware that the original csgo-server-launcher by crazy is licensed under the LGPLv3__, which still applies to earlier states of this repository.
+The license change has been marked with the tags __lgpl-until-here__ and __apache2-from-here__.
+Since the license change, crazy's code has been fully replaced by own code.